debox-pro/debox-chat-go-sdk/boxbotapi/docs/examples/messages-keyboard.md

 # Inline Keyboard

-This bot waits for you to send it the message "open" before sending you an inline keyboard containing a URL and some numbers.
+This bot waits for you to send it the message "/menu" before sending you an inline keyboard containing a URL and some numbers.
 When a number is clicked, it sends you a message with your selected number.